BuddyForms/BuddyForms/readme.txt

 == Changelog ==

 * Swap file_get_contents() for CURL in Captha implementation.

+= 2.9.0 - 30 May 2025 =
+* Replaced file_get_contents with curl in captcha implementation.
+* Fixed trailing slash inconsistency when using constants.
+* Update Go Pro page.
+* Tested up to WordPress 6.8.1.

 = 2.8.17 - 27 Feb 2025 =
 * Fixed permissions roles not showing when choosing contact form.